spidernet-io/spiderpool/docs/develop/contributing.md

 ***

+## unitest

+run the following command to check unitest

+`make unitest-tests`

 ## setup cluster and run test

 1. check required developing tools on you local host.
 If something missing, please run 'test/scripts/install-tools.sh' to install them